Heracleum (plant)

-Heracleum, known colloquially as hogweed, is a genus of biennial and perennial herbs in the carrot family Apiaceae.
+Heracleum is a genus of biennial and perennial herbs in the carrot family Apiaceae.
 They are found throughout the temperate northern hemisphere and in high mountains as far south as Ethiopia.
-Common names for the genus or its species include cow parsnip, cogweed and keck.
+Common names for the genus or its species include hogweed and cow parsnip.

 The genus name Heracleum was described by Carl Linnaeus in 1753.
 It derives from the Ancient Greek Ἡράκλειος "of Heracles", referring to the mythological hero.

 Species

 Many species of the genus Heracleum are similar in appearance.
 An outlier is H. mantegazzianum, the large size of which is exceptional.
 Common species include: